-Trinity OSD Kit
+Trinity OSD Kit – temporarily out of stock

 After many inquiries about an Overdrive Special Design kit, we re-designed our OSD into a builder friendly package that meets out stringent support requirements.

 Just finished a Trinity OSD kit and it sounds fantastic!
 They are super responsive to questions and their provided documentation is second to none.
 Can't recommend this kit highly enough!

 The Trinity Amps OSD is modelled after the 100W Dumble ODS #124 with just a few less frills.
 It boasts a nominal 22W / 6V6 or 33W / 6L6 output stage in a compact chassis format of only 17 in W X 2-1/2” in H X 8-1/2 in D .
 It has one foot-switched channel – Clean and Overdrive.
 The amp uses 6V6 output tubes in fixed bias mode with an option to run 6L6 power tubes.
 Since most on-stage set-ups are miked, 100 watts power is almost never required and 22 watts is both sufficient and surprisingly loud even for medium gigs, especially in this design.
 This lower wattage helps keep volume levels manageable and makes it very useful in a studio.

 The 6L6 power tube option produces about 38 watts RMS power into 8 ohms.

 The preamp has three 12AX7 tubes which are used for the Clean channel, Overdrive channel and the Phase Inverter.
 On the back of the amp there is a control to configure Overdrive channel Trim.
 The Overdrive channel and Pre-Amp Boost (PAB) are activated with a footswitch connected to the back of the amp.
 There is also a passive effects loop, like in the originals.
 This is very effective if, for example, you want to inject some reverb.
 We have used a Holy Grail Reverb pedal here and it works very well.
 There is an option for a buffered effects loop.